elusivecodes/FrostDateTime/README.md

 #### Is Leap Year?

-The `isLeapYear()` method returns a boolean indicating whether the current year is a leap year.
+Return *true* if the year is a leap year.

 ```javascript
 date.isLeapYear();